Dr. Chris L. Nicastro, Missouri Commissioner of Education

 The Department also initiated a statewide public awareness campaign, "Now for Later," to promote the significant impact early childhood education has on a student's long-term academic achievement.

 During Nicastro's tenure as commissioner, student scores on the state's Missouri Assessment Program testing have risen, high school graduation rates have increased, and more students than ever before are taking advanced placement courses and tests.

 Nicastro has been recognized for her achievements on numerous occasions.
 The University of Missouri in St. Louis honored her with the Distinguished Alumni Award, the Trailblazer Award and the Presidential Citation Award.
 St. Louis University designated her a Distinguished Alumnus.
 Community organizations have acknowledged her service to children and families, and she has received recognition statewide and nationally for her work to promote women and minorities.
 Local, state and national leadership awards she has received include Missouri Superintendent of the Year, the Missouri NEA—Horace Mann Award and the Outstanding Communicator Award from the National School Public Relations Association.

 Nicastro earned a bachelor’s degree in history at Indiana University; a master’s degree in educational administration at the University of Missouri-St. Louis; and a Ph.D. in educational administration at St. Louis University.
 She holds Missouri certification as a teacher, principal and superintendent.

-Nicastro and her husband, Charles, have three children and seven grandchildren.
+Nicastro and her husband, Charles, have three children and eight grandchildren.